tektoncd/dashboard/docs/extensions.md

 Extending the Tekton Dashboard service account can be done easily using [ClusterRole aggregation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#aggregated-clusterroles).

-Simply create a `ClusterRole` with the necessary permissions and add the `rbac.dashboard.tekton.dev/aggregate-to-dashboard: "true"` label to it.
+Create a `ClusterRole` with the necessary permissions and add the `rbac.dashboard.tekton.dev/aggregate-to-dashboard: "true"` label to it.

 To add the necessary permissions for your cronjobs extension to work, run the following command: